University of Massachusetts Dartmouth Chapter of Sigma Xi, the Scientific Research Society

 Abstract Preparation And Submission Guidelines

 - The abstract should be written as a single paragraph that describes the objectives, methods, and results of the research.
-It should be written for a non-specialist and should not include references or citations.
+It should be written for a non-specialist and should not include references, citations or images.
 The acknowledgment of sponsors or funding agencies is permitted.

-- The abstract, including the title and authors' names, will be formatted to fit into a limited space.
-Because of this the text of the abstract must not exceed 1,180 characters including spaces.
+- The text of the abstract must not exceed 1,180 characters including spaces.
 (Approximately 225 words).
 You should write the abstract in your word processor, then check its length.
 (With Microsoft Word choose "word count" from the "tools" menu.
 It will tell you the number of words, as well as the number of characters with spaces.)
 The form will not allow any abstract to exceed 1180 characters.

 Please consult your faculty advisor before you submit your abstract.
 Once you are both satisfied that your abstract is appropriate you may simply cut and paste it into the online form.
 Your faculty advisor must initial the form before you may submit your abstract.